-If these user signals are weak, it’s a good indication that you’re not satisfying search intent.
+If these user signals are weak, it’s a good indication that you’re not holding reader attention and not satisfying search intent.

 Use a keyword research tool

-Use words in your writing that match search intent
+Use words in your writing that satisfy search intent

 For example, the keywords “meal prep” and “meal planning” are used by a searcher with clear intent; someone who we can assume wants to: